brand positioning template

 3.3.2 Flexibility

-Entrepreneurs need to understand the importance of being flexible.
-As they should be aware of market trends to make the right decisions on time.
+Entrepreneurs need to understand the importance of being flexible as they should be aware of market trends to make the right decisions on time.

 A large company’s entrepreneurship impacts the lives of many, as there are thousands of employees working for the firm.
 Hence, it is necessary to be flexible.